 - You may request that we estimate in advance the charges for supplying the records that you have requested.
 This will allow you to know about any costs upfront, or give you the opportunity to modify your request in an attempt to lower the estimated costs.

-- If you owe us money from a previous FOIA request that has remained unpaid for more than 30 days, the Office of University Relations may require payment of the past-due bill before it will respond to your new FOIA request.
+- If you owe us money from a previous FOIA request that has remained unpaid for more than 30 days, the Office of University Communications may require payment of the past-due bill before it will respond to your new FOIA request.

 Commonly used exemptions